EventStore/training-introduction-nodejs/README.md

 ## Prerequisities

 You'll need to have [NodeJS 16.15.0 (or later)](https://nodejs.org/en/download/) and [docker](https://www.docker.com/products/docker-desktop) installed to be able to run the project and tests.
-You'll need to also have Java IDE (e.g. Visual Studio Code, WebStorm or other preferred one).
+You'll need to also have Javascript IDE (e.g. Visual Studio Code, WebStorm or other preferred one).

 ## Steps